Thomas Hoffmann Factsheet

 Hoffmann is active in the Danish political debate as a public intellectual with strong views on topics related to Islam and Muslims.
 He believes in making classes on Jyllands-Posten’s Mohammad cartoons compulsory in Danish schools and he strongly opposed the Danish ban on Qur’an burnings.
 When the latter bill passed in parliament in 2023, Hoffmann wrote that “although the law is not an Islamic law as such, it looks strikingly similar to the rules the so-called dhimmis had to observe in medieval Islamic society”.
 He then goes on to provide an example of this overlap and ends with, “may we congratulate the government with having invented a Qur’anic time machine, which re-enacts premodern times.”
 This plays into Hoffmann’s warnings of an incremental Islamization of Danish society.
 He supports this claim by referencing Victor Klemperer’s metaphor about arsenic, the concept of Islamo-gauchisme, and Lorenzo Vidino’s assertion that Muslims are using secular terminology to code their religious agenda to make religious demands acceptable.
 A common theme in all of these articles is that Hoffmann describes politically engaged Muslims as a power threat to social cohesion and claims they use soft power to Islamize Danish society.

 In parallel with his political engagement, Hoffmann charges his scholarly opponents with spreading fake news and being fact-resistant when it comes to issues such as Islamism and Jihadism.
 He provides the example of Dr. John L. Esposito, whom Hoffmann charges with intentionally rewriting history to make the greater jihad (personal striving) primary when, according to Hoffmann, historically the lesser jihad (holy war) was primary.
-This is but one example of how Hoffmann distinguishes between his own view, which he presents as scholarship with political implications and his opponents’ scholarship, which he frames as politically biased.

 In their article, “The Case for Studying Non-Muslim Islam,” two historians of religion, Jesper Petersen and Anders Ackfeldt, demonstrated that, despite being a declared non-Muslim, Hoffmann positions himself as an Islamic authority, who lectures to Muslims about “true” Islam, categorizing popular Muslim interpretations as erroneous and thus undermining Muslim voices.
 Petersen and Ackfeldt conclude that Hoffmann’s poor understanding of research epistemology renders him more an object of study than a producer of research.
 Petersen has also stated his critique of Hoffmann in Danish Media.
 In addition to scholarly critique, the Danish Press Board has demanded that Weekendavisen correct undocumented claims, which Hoffmann leveled against a Muslim NGO in his column in the newspaper (see below).

-Similarly, Hoffmann has repeatedly opposed Muslims’ readings of the Qur’an 5:32 as a declaration that killing a single human being equals killing all of humankind, calling a specific Muslim debater’s interpretation of this verse “tending towards misinformation” adding that his Islam is based on “careless references to the Quran”.
+Similarly, Hoffmann has opposed Muslims’ readings of the Qur’an 5:32 as a declaration that killing a single human being equals killing all of humankind, calling a specific Muslim debater’s interpretation of this verse “tending towards misinformation” adding that his Islam is based on “careless references to the Quran”.
 In correction of this Muslim debater, Hoffmann states that, “first of all, this is not a commandment to Muslims, but a commandment to Jews, the children of Israel – a religious group, which the Qur’an often polemicize against.”
 He then directs the readers attention to the following verse (5:33) on taking revenge on people who wage war against Islam by killing, crucifying, or cutting off their hands and feet on opposite sides of the body.
 This verse is according to Hoffmann a commandment to Muslims as opposed to 5:32 (for other examples of Hoffmann undermining Muslim readings of 5:32 see here and here).

 Another example of Hoffmann’s delegitimizing Muslim interpretation of Islam may be found in his repeated correction of Muslim women who do not believe that the hijab is compulsory, adding that it is a requirement for men to enforce this rule upon women: “As regards the veil then this is clearly and unequivocally an injunction from God in the Quran.
 It is not a direct injunction to the woman, but on the contrary, it is an injunction to the men that they make this injunction on ‘their’ women”.
 Hoffmann’s main argument in the article is that the hijab is not a choice for Muslim women, it is a compulsory demand from God, who has made men responsible for enforcing this.

 Hoffmann has written laudingly about far-right Danish-Swedish political activist, Rasmus Paludan, who is known for engaging in public acts of burning the Qur’an with slices of bacon inserted in between the pages.
 Paludan is also the founder of the far-right party, New Right.
 On April 20, 2022, Hoffmann published an opinion piece in Berlingske along with a colleague in which they argue that: “… by constantly repeating his circus here at home, Paludan has managed (almost) to civilize the anti-democratic among Danish Muslims, so that they do not lose self-control every time people make statements that violate their holy book.”
-Hoffmann’s and Holtermann’s opinion piece is saturated in the notion of the furthest right, here represented by Paludan, civilizing the “uncivilized”.

 Like other opinion pieces by Hoffmann, the analysis is based on pure speculation and the erection of a narrative, disconnected from the actual events.
 Hoffmann for example draws a line back to public executions of Christians in Andalusia in the 850s adding that Paludan is planning to found a church called “Saint Jacob, the Moor-Killers Church.”
 That is, Hoffmann inserts the Qur’an burnings and unrest in Sweden into a narrative frame which is foreign to the situation.
 When Swedish researchers later published their empirically grounded reports on the events, there was of course no Andalusian narrative because it was irrelevant.
 The contrast between Hoffmann’s speculation and proper research (in the form of the two reports) is stark.
-The reports can be downloaded here and here, and Hoffmann’s later comments on these reports can be read here.
+The reports can be downloaded here and here, and Hoffmann’s later comments on these reports can be read here

 Hoffmann has also written laudingly about Kåre Bluitgen’s Mohammad biography for children, giving it five out of six stars in his book review.
 This is the book that indirectly sparked the Mohammad Cartoon Crisis in 2005-6.
 When Bluitgen could not find illustrators for this book, it led Jyllands-Posten to commission the Mohammad Cartoons.
-Hoffmann warns that families who buy the book “must be ready for equally harsh and disturbing scenes, like the ones that can be found in the Bible: details saturated descriptions of slave trade, decapitations, stonings, rapes, ethnic cleansing, and massacres… if one compares Bluitgen’s retelling with the original sources one will notice that they agree well.”
+Hoffmann warns that families who buy the book “must be ready for equally harsh and disturbing scenes, like the ones that can be found in the Bible: details saturated descriptions of slave trade, decapitations, stonings, rapes, ethnic cleansing, and massacers… if one compares Bluitgen’s retelling with the original sources one will notice that they agree well.”
 However, at no point does Hoffmann note that this is not the Prophet Mohammad that most Muslims venerate.
 Rather, he writes that, “there is a large minority of people for whom Mohmmad is not just a religious figure but ‘a good role model’, as it is stated in the Qur’an.
 Therefore, it is of course important that the public gets an easily readable insight into the texts, which are the foundation of Muslims’ large veneration of Mohammad.”
 In other words, Hoffmann presents this view of Mohammad as the one Muslims venerate, and he legitimizes Bluitgen by stating that he “does not seem to have smuggled in a hidden agenda.”

 Hoffmann often ventures into pure speculation based on what he observes in Danish media.
 For example, on September 1, 2022, he claimed in Weekendavisen that there were links between the Center for Muslims’ Rights in Denmark (CEDA), a Muslim civil rights organization in Denmark that aims to voice Muslim concerns about Islamophobia and discrimination in Denmark, and Turkish president Recep Tayyib Erdogan’s AKP.
 Thus, Hoffmann subverted CEDA’s positions to speak by saying they are influenced by foreigners.
 CEDA complained to the Danish Press Board, which on August 22, 2023 sided with CEDA and demanded that Weekendavisen, which published Hoffmann’s claims, correct Hoffmann’s unsubstantiated claims.
 Weekendavisen complied with this demand, and the article is now preceded with a statement and link to the verdict of the Danish Press Board.

 Hoffmann’s speculative approach often has consequences for Muslim citizens and institutions.
 On October 20, 2023, Niels Mikkelsen, who is also a high school teacher, gave a Friday sermon in one of Denmark’s most popular mosques, The Islamic Faith Society.
 In late December 2023, this Friday sermon got the attention of the former Minister of Integration, Inger Støjberg, who posted it on Facebook.
 On January 4, 2024, BT published a story on the Friday sermon, in which Hoffmann concluded that the sermon is worrying, and that “Niels Mikkelsen walks like the legal cat around the hot porridge.
 And the hot porridge is, of course, terrorist approval.”
 Hoffmann later published an opinion piece in which he elaborates on why he believes that Mikkelsen condones or approves of terrorism, although Hoffmann also clarifies that he cannot determine whether Mikkelsen’s sermon is illegal.
 Hoffmann’s claims are not substantiated in the sermon, which the mosque has nevertheless pulled from its social media channels.
 However, Hoffmann’s piece had significant consequences for Mikkelsen and the mosque.
 Mikkelsen was called for a disciplinary talk at his workplace because the principal was worried that he may radicalize the students.
 The mosque was asked to explain the event to the Ministry of Ecclesiastical Affairs.
-The Danish People’s Party put a bill to the vote in parliament to rescind the acknowledgement of the Islamic Faith Society, meaning the mosque could have lost their tax exemptions, marriage licenses, visas for imams, etc. This bill explicitly refers to the article in BT, where Hoffmann provided his evaluation.
+The Danish People’s Party put a bill to the vote in parliament to rescind the acknowledgement of the Islamic Faith Society, meaning the mosque could have lost their tax exemptions, marriage license, visas for imams, etc. This bill explicitly refers to the article in BT, where Hoffmann provided his evaluation.
 However, the bill did not pass as the government concluded that the bill contradicted the European Convention of Human Rights.
 Furthermore, the Ministry of Ecclesiastical Affairs vindicated The Islamic Faith Society in the sense that they accepted the mosque’s explanation and chose not to pursue the case any further.

 The case with CEDA and The Islamic Faith Society are but two examples of Hoffmann’s habit of wild speculation without any concern for the consequences and implications his speculations have for the individuals and organizations that he directs his suspicion towards.